marknelsonengineer/empire/CONTRIBUTE.md

 Name private data with a `m_` prefix to distinguish it from public data. `m_` stands for "member" data.

+Prefixes:
+m for members
+c for constants/readonlys
+p for pointer (and pp for pointer to pointer) s for static

+Variable names:
+i, j & k for indexes and iterators

 # CMake {#DevelopmentMakeTargets}